 Before we start the guide please note that this is to be taken as merely extra info on the class, and not as THE proper ultimate way to play it.
 Remember to have fun playing the class enjoying it in your style as these are merely guidelines that would help you get better understanding of your class.

-Second Wind: unlocked by getting Pugilist to level 8. this restores some of your HP, adds to your survival.
+Second Wind: this restores some of your HP based on your attack power, adds to your survival.

-Invigorate: unlocked by getting Lancer to level 22. this restores 400 TP.
+Invigorate: This restores 400 TP.
 This skill is invaluable in AoE fights where you burn through TP quite easily.